Get

 Other products, such as sriracha sauce, contain other problematic ingredients, including garlic.
 Cats and dogs are highly susceptible to poisoning from this bulb.
 Researchers have also observed canine breeds, like the Shiba Inu and Akita, that are even more sensitive.
 Severe cases can cause blood in the urine (hematuria), anemia, and convulsions.

 We researched the 10 most popular hot sauce brands and found issues with most of the entries, including the ones we’ve already discussed.
-Given the capsaicin effects and the suspect ingredients, our conclusion is that no hot sauce is safe to give your dog in any quantity.
+Given the capsaicin effects and the suspect ingredients, we conclude that no hot sauce is safe to give your dog in any quantity.

 Conclusion